-Wicketz is a cricket programme for young people aged 8-19, living in deprived communities.
-By establishing sustainable community cricket hubs, we provide year-round weekly cricket sessions with a focus on breaking down barriers, developing crucial life skills, creating stronger communities and enabling brighter futures for those taking part.
-Wicketz in Wales is a funded project with the Lord's Taverners and Cricket Wales.
+Wicketz is a cricket programme for young people aged 8-16, living in deprived communities funded by the Lords Taverners and Cricket Wales.
+By establishing sustainable community cricket hubs, we provide year-round weekly cricket sessions with a focus on addressing social issues relevant to the area, breaking down barriers, developing life skills, creating stronger communities and enabling brighter futures for those taking part.

 Wicketz concentrates on building life skills to enhance the prospects of participants, using sports activity, both within sessions and through workshops.
 Participants have really enjoyed being given responsibility for leading warmups and other activities, with a real sense of ownership and achievement when it comes together well and everyone enjoys it.
 They have also been given problems to solve using team-based activities and asked to discuss and reflect.
 Through activities like this there have been noticeable improvements, which participants self-perception evaluations have also reflected, in team skills, leadership, communication and social skills within the group.
 These skills will all help with education, school participation and future prospects.
 With more workshops being planned, we foresee an increased impact on the personal development of the participants across all sessions.